Skip to content

 Like the earlier Sturmgewehr, the AR-15 used detachable magazines and featured a pistol grip separate from the shoulder stock, a handguard (or barrel shroud), and a barrel threaded for a flash suppressor, which helps eliminate muzzle flash, making it harder to determine a shooter’s position while preserving their vision in dark conditions.

 ArmaLite sold its rights to the AR-15 to Colt, which began providing a select-fire version of the rifle — dubbed the M16 — to the U.S. military in 1964 with 20- and eventually 30-round magazines.
 (A year earlier, the military adopted the .223 Remington cartridge as the “5.56mm M193,” which led to the dimensionally identical but higher-pressure 5.56mm NATO.)
-Colt also started offering semi-auto versions of the rifle, called the AR-15 Sporter, with five-round magazines to civilians in 1964.
+Colt also started offering semi-automatic versions of the rifle, called the AR-15 Sporter, with five-round magazines to civilians in 1964.
 Later, 20- and 30-round magazines were introduced for civilians.

 A print ad for the Colt AR-15 Sporter that ran in the February 1965 issue of Popular Science.